-The threatening phone calls and attempted murder of this high school teacher would precede the second cipher offering from the Zodiac.
-An offering accompanied by what could be interpreted as a "poison pen" letter.
+The threatening phone calls and attempted murder of this high school teacher would precede the second cipher offering from the Zodiac, in what could be interpreted as a "poison pen" letter.
 The Zodiac Killer's first cipher was cracked in a matter of days by Donald Gene and Bettye June Harden.
 Don Harden began teaching at North Salinas High School in 1960.
-There is slim chance this was Zodiac, but it doesn't hurt to explore every angle.

 It was memorialized in music by French singer Maxime Le Forestier in 1971, inspired by his time living in the blue house with a hippie commune called "Hunga Dunga".
 'Maxime Le Forestier spoke of the house where everyone was welcome, where Tom, Phil and Psylvia lived.
 The house was in fact home to the Hunga Dunga commune, and several of the people mentioned in the song still live in the Bay Area'.
 Mission Local.

 Could Daniel Williams have been Zodiac's intended eighth victim, and was the Bus Bomb letter mailed on November 9th 1969 stating "This is the Zodiac speaking up to the end of Oct I have killed 7 people" indicative that an eighth victim was yet to be discovered, somewhere between October 31st 1969 and the date of this letter.
 The fact that Zodiac made a point of highlighting the "end of Oct" in the Bus Bomb letter, rather than just stating "to date I have killed 7 people" is extremely suggestive that we hadn't "heard the bad news yet".